 Creeping myrtle (Vinca minor) is one of those rare perennial evergreen ground covers that flower.
-Once it gets started, it pretty much takes care of itself, although you may have to take steps to prevent it from spreading out of control and you may have to deal with one major disease.
-Pay attention when you shop for nursery transplants because creeping myrtle is also commonly called periwinkle, lesser periwinkle, ground myrtle and running myrtle.
+Its small, brilliant blue blossoms make this tough ground cover very appealing, and its easy-care ways cement a gardener's affection.
+Once the plant gets started, it pretty much takes care of itself, although you may have to take steps to prevent it from spreading out of control.

 Creeping myrtle, also known as vinca, spreads by above-ground stems called stolons that trail in a mat or spread outward from a mound.
 Each plant in a mat grows up to 6 inches tall but spreads up to 3 feet wide.